CONTENTS

 Anthropic Interview Process

-• Virtual Onsite: My VO consisted of six rounds, originally scheduled for five.
+My VO consisted of 3 rounds, originally scheduled for 4-5.

-• Coding: This round was about multi-threaded web crawlers.
-My advice for this part is to first implement the single-threaded solution, then handle the concurrency.
-You'll also need to do a little extra processing for the URLs.
-Don't worry, the interviewer will give you hints along the way.
-But this round involved a lot of follow-up questions, such as how to implement multi-threading, how to perform a crawl within a cluster, and how to distribute URLs for a distributed crawl across multiple machines.
+This round was about multi-threaded web crawlers.
+My approach for this part was to first implement the single-threaded solution, then handle the concurrency.
+I also needed to do a little extra processing for the URLs.
+The interviewer gave me hints along the way.
+This round involved a lot of follow-up questions, such as how I would implement multi-threading, how I would perform a crawl within a cluster, and how I would distribute URLs for a distributed crawl across multiple machines.

 After the follow-up, the interviewer asked if I'd ever had a similar problem.
 I said yes, and that led to me having an extra coding round.